William Patrick O'Connor: Early life

-William O'Connor was born on October 18, 1886 in Milwaukee, Wisconsin, one of five children of Patrick and Ellen (née McCarthy) O'Connor.
+William O'Connor was born on October 18, 1886, in Milwaukee, Wisconsin, one of five children of Patrick and Ellen (née McCarthy) O'Connor.
 He received his early education at St. John Cathedral grade school in Milwaukee, and then entered St. Francis Seminary in St. Francis, Wisconsin in 1901.

 Priesthood

-O'Connor was ordained to the priesthood on March 10, 1912, by Bishop Joseph Koudelka.His first assignment was as assistant pastor of St. Rose of Lima Church in Milwaukee, where he remained for four years.
-During this time, he also studied at Marquette University and earned a Bachelor of Philosophy degree in 1916.
-O'Connor then entered the Catholic University of America in Washington, D.C., but his studies were interrupted by World War I.
+O'Connor was ordained to the priesthood for the Archdiocese of Milwaukee on March 10, 1912, by Bishop Joseph Koudelka.
+After his ordination, the archdiocese assigned O'Connor as assistant pastor of St. Rose of Lima Parish in Milwaukee, where he remained for four years.
+During this time, he also studied at Marquette University in Milwaukee and earned a Bachelor of Philosophy degree in 1916.
+O'Connor then entered the Catholic University of America in Washington, D.C., but his studies were interrupted the entry of the United States into World War I.

-In 1917, O'Connor was commissioned as a first lieutenant in the Wisconsin National Guard and served as a chaplain with the 32nd Infantry Division in France He was awarded the French Croix de Guerre medal for bravery in action.
+In 1917, O'Connor was commissioned as a first lieutenant in the Wisconsin National Guard and served as a chaplain with the US Army 32nd Infantry Division in France He was awarded the French Croix de Guerre medal for bravery in action.

 After the war, O'Connor resumed his studies at Catholic University and earned his Doctor of Philosophy degree in 1921.
 He returned to Milwaukee, where he taught philosophy at St. Francis Seminary for 20 years.
 He was named president of the American Catholic Philosophical Association in 1939, and became pastor of St. Thomas Aquinas Parish in Milwaukee in 1941.

 Bishop of Superior

-On December 27, 1941, O'Connor was appointed the fifth bishop of the Diocese of Superior by Pope Pius XII.
+On December 27, 1941, O'Connor was appointed the fifth bishop of Superior by Pope Pius XII.
 He received his episcopal consecration on March 7, 1942, from Archbishop Moses E. Kiley, with Bishops Aloisius Muench and Vincent Ryan serving as co-consecrators.

 During his tenure as bishop, O'Connor founded three new parishes, opened two new schools, and erected ten units of the Confraternity of Christian Doctrine with a total enrollment of 12,000 children.
-A former military chaplain, he also oversaw the diocese's war efforts during World War II, including local blood drives.
+He also oversaw the diocese's war efforts during World War II, including the sponsoring of local blood drives.

 Bishop of Madison

-O'Connor was appointed by Pius XII as the first bishop of the newly-created Diocese of Madison on February 22, 1946.
-O'Connor was installed at Saint Raphael's Cathedral on the following March 12.
+O'Connor was appointed by Pius XII as the first bishop of the newly created Diocese of Madison on February 22, 1946.
+O'Connor was installed at Saint Raphael's Cathedral in Madison, Wisconsin, on March 12, 1946.

 During his tenure, the diocese went from having 135 priests serving 82,000 Catholics to having 290 priests serving a Catholic population of 180,640.
 In his first year as bishop, O'Connor established the Blessed Martin Guild to promote racial understanding and convert more minorities to Catholicism.
-He also founded Holy Name Seminary in Madison in 1965, and participated in the Second Vatican Council (1962–1965).
-As part of the Council's reforms, he established a diocesan Priest Senate in 1966.
+He also founded Holy Name Seminary in Madison in 1965, and participated in the Second Vatican Council in Rome(1962–1965).
+As part of the council's reforms, he established a diocesan priest senate in 1966.